winex01/laravelchangepassword/readme.md

 [![StyleCI][ico-styleci]][link-styleci]

 This is where your description should go.
 Take a look at [contributing.md](contributing.md) to see a to do list.
+Laravel framework change password functionality.
+I assume you use laravel auth / laravel ui.

 ## Installation

-0. I assume you use laravel auth / laravel ui.

 1. Require the Package via Composer